danninemx/liri-node-app/README.md

 ### Overview

-"LIRI", or Language Interpretation and Recognition Interface, is a Node.js command line application that takes user's input and provides data.
+"LIRI", or Language Interpretation and Recognition Interface, is a Node.js command line application that takes user's input and provides requested data.

 Taking after her iOS relative called "SIRI", LIRI can accept commands with slight, syntactic similarity to human language.